Call NOW to book your day on the water!

 CLICK THE PIC FOR THE LATEST YOUTUBE VIDEO

-We had an awesome offshore charter recently, with lots of variety!
-Her’es Miah with an XL Silk Snapper caught during a 12hr offfshore trip!
+Capt.
+Chad Starling owns Team Buck Rogers Fishing Charters.
+We have 4 boats with some absolutely amazing Captains, hand selected by Capt.
+Chad.
 We offer trips from 4hrs up to 12hrs!
 Capt.
 Chad 904-362-0609 Come with us one day!
 Click the “Book Now” tab.
 Thank you!! 😁😁

 Give us a call and lets get you on the boat!
 Follow our FaceBook Page and subscribe to our YouTube.
 Tight Lines!
 Jacksonville FL Deep Sea Fishing Charter 904-362-0609.
 Capt.
 Chad – Owner